-- To create a learning environment which encourages a spirit of critical inquiry and intellectual curiosity in relation to all disciplines offered by the university; - To build on and strengthen our distinctive competencies in total quality management and its wider application. - To set the highest standards of Smart Learning and to be responsive to society's needs - To search for, communicate and apply knowledge in disciplines relevant to the needs of the Middle East.
+- To create a learning environment that encourages a spirit of critical inquiry and intellectual curiosity in relation to all disciplines offered by the school. - To build on and strengthen our distinctive competencies in total quality management and its wider application. - To set the highest standards of Smart Learning and to be responsive to society's needs. - To search for, communicate and apply knowledge in disciplines relevant to the needs of the Middle East. - · To foster a mindset of innovation and entrepreneurship among our life-long learners.